KSP-KOS/KOS/doc/source/structures/vessels/part.rst

     When walking the :ref:`tree of parts <parts and partmodules>`, this is the part that this part is attached to on the way "up" toward the root part.

+.. attribute:: Part:HASPHYSICS

+    :access: Get only
+    :type: bool

+    This comes from a part's configuration and is an artifact of the KSP simulation.

+	For a list of stock parts that have this attribute and a fuller explanation see: http://wiki.kerbalspaceprogram.com/wiki/Massless_part

 .. attribute:: Part:HASPARENT

     :access: Get only